 Many logistics, freight-forwarding and cargo-shipping companies look and sound the same.
 They’re competing for the same customers, and yet customers can’t tell them apart.
 When all vendors appear to be commodities, customers choose the cheapest providers.

-Marketing success comes to those logistics companies that find a way to differentiate themselves and demonstrate their value.
+Marketing success comes to those logistics and transportation companies that find a way to differentiate themselves and demonstrate their value.
 The copy on their website and in their marketing materials should be a big part of that strategy.